armanriazi/typescript-all-in-one/workspace/types/empty.md

 ## Never type
 The `never` type represents values that never occur.
-It is used to **denote functions or expressions that never return or throw an error.**
+It is used to **denote functions or expressions that never return or throw an error.** This type is used to indicate instances where **something should never occur**.
+Even though this may sound confusing, we can often write code where this occurs.

 ### never vs null